-Oaktree Capital Group LLC (OAK) is seeking 225 million euros ($290 million) of loans for its Ileos Group unit, a packaging company for beauty products it bought at the end of last year.
+Oaktree Capital Group LLC (OAK:US) is seeking 225 million euros ($290 million) of loans for its Ileos Group unit, a packaging company for beauty products it bought at the end of last year.

 Lenders are invited to investor presentations in Paris and London on Nov.
 28 and Nov.
 29, respectively, according to an statement from arranger Goldman Sachs Group Inc. The senior secured loans include a 195 million-euro seven-year term loan B paying an interest margin of 500 basis points more than benchmarks, it said.
 A basis point is 0.01 percentage point.

 Oaktree Capital acquired Nanterre, France-based Ileos in December 2011 from 21 Centrale Partners.
 Ileos then agreed to buy U.S. perfume-bottle maker Le Papillon last month for about 53 million euros, according to Goldman Sachs.